robertiagar/robertiagar.com/_posts/2015-09-02-pixelating-images-bitmap-performance-and-parallelization.md

 });
 ```

 Doing this increases the speed of the pixelation from 5 seconds to 2 seconds.
 Your CPU might spike up to 100% usage on all cores, but that's the TPL doing its job.
-I did try to transform the outer two `for's` two, but that didn't increase speed in any way.
+I did try to transform the outer two `for's` too, but that didn't increase speed in any way.
 It actually introduced a bottleneck, making the whole code run even slower than the no `LockBits` method.

 ##Final thougths
 This was one fairly interesting ride.
 And I'm really satisfied with the results, so much so that I've started creating a Windows 8.1 Universal App and a Windows 10 UWP app that pixelate images.
 Now if the API was there, I would have made them to set your Desktop Background / Phone Background.
 Sadly you can only change the Lockscreen from Universal Apps.

 The code for Windows RT / Windows 10 is slightly different, as you don't have the `Bitmap.LockBits()` method available, but you do have access to the PixelBuffer with is bassically the same thing as the pointer from `LockBits()`.
-This goes a bit out of the scope of this post, but if you want to find out more check out these files:
+This goes a bit out of the scope of this post, but if you want to find out more, check out these files:

 * [SimpleBitmap.cs](https://github.com/robertiagar/Pixelator/blob/master/Pixelator.Core/SimpleBitmap.cs)
 * [PixelatorBitmap.cs](https://github.com/robertiagar/Pixelator/blob/master/Pixelator.Core/PixelatorBitmap.cs)